Student of Guitar

 Or, if you want serious Dimebag Darrell vibes, then it works well with a solid-state or a hybrid amp.

-I’d just suggest adding in some mids in the mix to help it sound fuller.
+I’d suggest adding some mids in the mix to help it sound fuller.

-What might be an issue to some is that it might be too hot for some single-coils in HSS Strats.
+What might be an issue for some is that it might be too hot for some single-coils in HSS Strats.

 In case you want a humbucker but aren’t up for modifying your Strat to fit one, there are plenty of single-sized dual-coils pickups.

-This small-sized humbucker can pack quite a punch in the style of Gibson’s classic P.A.F. concept.
+This small-sized humbucker can pack quite a punch in the style of Gibson’s classic P.A.F. concept than contemporary humbuckers.

 It comes with a medium-high output that can work well with single-coil pickups.